celadari/json-logic-scala/docs/_posts/serializer-define-custom-type.md

 Each Type is associated with its own `Marshaller`.

 *Example*:
-If you define custom class A, you may define its `Marshaller`
+If you define a custom class A, you may define its `Marshaller`:

 ```scala
 class A(val param1: String, val param2: Int)